CHAINLMAN/CHAINLMAN.github.io/README.md

 ## Future Work
 **Design Data-Driven Cooperative Control Framework**

-While for practical applications, each agent maynot explicitly know the expression of the matrix $B_i$, i.e., each agent have no idea of the impact of its own control input on the target system.
+While for practical applications, each agent maynot explicitly know the expression of the input matrix, i.e., each agent have no idea of the impact of its own control input on the target system.
 It is impossible for the agent to identify the model or design control law only with local input and system state data.
-The problem is
+The problem is with direct or indiret data-driven method to design stabilizing feedback control law.

 The essential problems is to handle unknown input to the target system through cooperation.